dbpedia/databus-client/README.md

 ## Vision
 Any data on the bus can be made interoperable with application requirements.
 If the application can only read `.gz`, but not `.bz2` and only RDF-NTriples, but not RDF-XML, the client provides  `Download-As` functionality and transforms the data client-side.
 Files published on the Databus do not need to be offered in several formats.

 Example Application Deployment: Download the files of 5 datasets as given in the SPARQL query, transform all to `.bz2`, convert all RDF to RDF-NTriples and a) map the `.tsv` file from the second dataset to RDF with this <databus-uri> RML-Mapping, and b) use this <databus-uri> XSLT-Mapping for the `.xml` file in the fifth dataset.
-When finished, load and deploy a Virtuoso SPRARQL Endpoint via Docker.
+When finished, load and deploy a Virtuoso SPARQL Endpoint via Docker.

 ## Current State